mcansh/npm-turborepo-vercel-remix/README.md

-> 🚨 note this one doesn't actually work as vercel is unable to install the proper version of Turbo 🚨

 # Remix Turborepo Vercel

 Example of setting up a Remix app that will be deployed to Vercel from inside a Turborepo monorepo.